The Future of Evidence Management

 Kraft packaging is not going to change.
 But, one thing that I think we need to develop a more sophisticated understanding of is what kind of Kraft packaging we’re talking about.
 When we talk about Kraft bags, all craft bags are not created equally.
 They’re made with different weights.
 Some are extremely light and paper thin, like a lunch sack, that will tear through.
 Some of them are too thick to deal with practically, almost like cardboard.

-The fifth and final prediction for the very near future of evidence management… that’s what we’re going to do on the next Evidence Show.
-We’re going to talk about two really cool things: One, hopefully, we will have a fully fleshed out 2021 schedule to share with you.
+The final prediction for the very near future of evidence management… that’s what we’re going to do on the next Evidence Show.
+We’re going to talk about two really cool things: One, hopefully, we will have a fully fleshed out a schedule to share with you.
 I think that that’s easily possible.
 The second… if you were with us on our last episode, we had two guys from Real Time Networks talk about their key control system.

 One of my frustrations when I ran a property room was dealing with temporary lockers.
 There are some chain of custody issues that can be problematic depending on your locker.
 But, the Real Time Networks’ storage lockers resolve all kinds of little issues that are important to deal with, with respect to evidence management.
 And, they’re fully automated.
 They’re really cool.